Marlin Darrah

 Marlin Darrah is the executive director of International Film & Video (IFV), a production company based in the United States.
 For his documentary work in Portugal and in other locations throughout the world, Darrah was honored with a knighthood in the Royal House of Portugal.

-From 1976 through 2015, Darrah produced several dozen documentaries, travel-adventure films and feature films in more than 140 countries.
+From 1976 through 2025, Darrah produced several dozen documentaries, travel-adventure films and feature films in more than 140 countries.

 Darrah's company, IFV, maintains a stock library of original worldwide footage.
-Darrah's international high-definition shots have been purchased by producers in the television industry and by educational organizations for either limited-use or royalty-free licensing purposes.
+Darrah's international 4K and HD shots have been purchased by dozens of producers in the television industry and by educational organizations for either limited-use or royalty-free licensing purposes.

 Production summary

 Marathon, Darrah's first 16mm film, covered the 1976 Olympic Trials Marathon in Eugene, Oregon.
 The film was licensed and distributed nationally from 1977 to 1980 by Runner's World magazine in San Francisco.
 For three years, Marlin produced several films for the magazine, one of which, Moments of the Runner, was a finalist in the 1979 American Film Festival in NYC.
 For that film, Darrah shot footage throughout the U.S., as well as in Moscow, and at the site of the first Olympic Games in Greece.

 In 1977, Darrah produced and shot Nike, Inc.'s first film, a 23-minute program called Running Peace.
 From 1982 to 2006, Darrah shot and directed documentaries and travel programs in more than 140 countries worldwide.
 His shots or programs have been sold or shown by National Geographic Society, PBS, CBS, NBC, ABC, CNN, Discovery Channel, and History Channel.
 Darrah made promotional travel video programs for private companies.

 The University of Virginia's Semester at Sea study-abroad program contracted Darrah from 1989 through 2008 to produce approximately 40 two-hour video programs, documenting the around-the-world voyages of Semester at Sea.
 More than 100,000 of Darrah's Semester at Sea DVDs were distributed to students and families throughout the U.S.

 In 2000, Darrah completed a 7-part, 7-hour DVD series entitled World's Most Exotic Places.
 Profiled in that DVD series are Central and South America, New Guinea, Asia, the Middle East, Africa and Europe.
 EDI/Marathon, Inc. of Oregon distributed 20,000+ copies of the series throughout North America to libraries and through direct DVD sales to the public.

 In 2002, Darrah joined fellow filmmaker Gregory Ritchie and traveled to NW Pakistan for five weeks to direct and shoot a documentary about the challenging lives of the Pashtun villagers living in the Tribal Zone along the border of Afghanistan and Pakistan.
 The 55-minute documentary, In the Shadow of bin Laden, was selected for screenings at several film festivals and has been shown in theaters throughout the United States.